-- We can only confirm how much credit you can be awarded once you have made a formal Credit Transfer application which has been considered by an OU assessor. - Your previous studies must be at the same academic level and carry at least as many credit points as the OU study from which you are to be exempted.
-More details about credit points and levels can be found on our website at www.open.ac.uk/credit-transfer. - We will award you as much credit transfer as possible, but this may be less that the maximum available towards this OU qualification.
+- We can only confirm how much credit you can be awarded once you have made a formal Credit Transfer application which has been considered by an OU assessor. - Your previous studies must be at the same academic level and carry at least as many Credit Accumulation and Transfer (CATS) points, as the OU study from which you are to be exempted.
+More details about CATS points and levels can be found on our website at https://credit-transfer.open.ac.uk. - We will award you as much credit transfer as possible, but this may be less than the maximum available towards this OU qualification.
 This is because the amount of credit transfer you can be awarded depends on several factors (such as the number of credits you achieved and how closely your previous study matches the OU modules).